 Why Saint Lucia's Climate Matters for Your Trip

-The choice of when to visit depends on what matters most.
 Beach lovers prioritize dry weather and calm seas.
 Hikers and nature enthusiasts may prefer slightly cooler temperatures and lush, green landscapes.
+Budget-conscious travelers weigh the trade-off between lower prices during shoulder seasons and the certainty of good weather during peak months.

 The Dry Season: December Through May